Tarasrhhg/Tarasrhhg/README.md

 - 👋 Hi, I’m @Tarasrhhg
 - 👀 I’m interested in project Hakaton
 - 🌱 I’m currently learning a lot of things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on monobank
 -

 <!---